๐ผ๏ธ Views & Blade-like Syntax in Squehub

 ๐งฎ Inline PHP

-For complex logic or variables, use @php
+For complex logic or variables, use @php and @endphp to embed PHP code directly.

 @php